 - 1. Hearing Date.
-Unless the parties moving party makes arrangements arrange with the docket clerk for a different hearing date, a motion will be heard on the first Thursday not less than thirty-fourive (345) days after the motion is filed.
-The first page of every motion, opposition, and reply must contain the date and time of the hearing. - 2.
+Unless the parties arrange with the docket clerk for a different hearing date, a motion will be heard on the first Thursday not less than thirty-four (34) days after the motion is filed. - 2.
 Opposition.
 The opposing party must file an opposition (or statement of non-opposition) to a motion no later than fourteen (14) days after the motion is served.
-An opposition that is untimely filed may be disregarded by the court and stricken from the record.
+An opposition that is untimely filed may be disregarded by the Court and stricken from the record.
 Failure to timely file an opposition may be deemed an admission that the motion is meritorious. - 3.
 Reply.
 The movant must serve and file any reply to the opposition no later than seven (7) days after the opposition is served.
-A reply that is untimely filed may be disregarded by the court and stricken from the record.
+A reply that is untimely filed may be disregarded by the Court and stricken from the record.

-No Further Filings Allowed.
-No further filings or replies will be accepted without leave having first been obtained from the court.
+4. No Further Filings Allowed.
+No further filings or replies will be accepted without leave having first been obtained from the Court.
 Any filing made in violation of this rule will be stricken.